Continuing Education Activity

 - A rectal exam may be necessary if a bowel injury is suspected.

-- One should consider bowel or bladder perforation in patients with low abdominal pain
+- Bowel or bladder perforation should be considered in patients with low abdominal pain.

 The following lab tests are helpful in the evaluation of post-abortion complications:

-- CBC (complete blood count) to assess a drop in hemoglobin/hematocrit which may be indicative of ongoing hemorrhage.
+- Complete blood count (CBC) to assess a drop in hemoglobin/hematocrit which may be indicative of ongoing hemorrhage.

-- Beta-HCG to establish a baseline to monitor the predicted decline in level or to compare with the pre-existing level.
+- Beta-human chorionic gonadotropin (Beta-hCG) to establish a baseline to monitor the predicted decline in level or to compare with the pre-existing level.